bsmith89/longev-mgen/doc/submission.md

 The remaining 3,363 unannotated OPFs encompass 17,831 predicted protein sequences across the 47 genomes.
-Annotations of predicted genes in MAG and reference genomes with OPFs, COGs, KOs, and PFAM and CAZy domains are all available in the Supplementary Results.
+Annotations of predicted genes in MAG and reference genomes with OPFs, COGs, KOs, and Pfam and CAZy domains are all available in the Supplementary Results.
 <!--
 TODO: Supplementary Results
 -->>